pri-k/docs-mysql/backup.html.md

 ## Backup

   Manual backup can be performed with [mysqldump](https://mariadb.com/kb/en/mariadb/mysqldump/).
-  This backup acquires a global read lock on all tables, but does not hold it for the entire duration fo the dump.
+  This backup acquires a global read lock on all tables, but does not hold it for the entire duration of the dump.

-  - To backup ALL databases in the MySQL deployment, use `--all-databases`:
+  - To backup **all** databases in the MySQL deployment, use `--all-databases`:

     ```
     $ mysqldump -u root -p -h $MYSQL_NODE_IP --all-databases > user_databases.sql